 Courses at the Department of Genetics are designed to provide training to become independent, creative scientists who are able to conduct research activity around the globe.
-Students are expected to take courses to acquire the following three essential components of the degree criteria.
+The courses are organized to cover all the essential components of the degree criteria.

-To obtain a doctoral degree, 5-year program students must have received 32 credits, including 2 credits for the compulsory freshman course, and 3-year program students must have received 2 credits for the freshman course.
-(2 credits for the freshman course are mandatory only for the students enrolled in and after April, 2015)
+To obtain a doctoral degree, the 5-year program students must have obtained 32 credits, including 2 credits for the compulsory “Freshman Course”, and the 3-year program students must have obtained 2 credits for “Freshman Course”.
+Upon taking courses, students must read syllabi carefully and understand learning objectives and methods beforehand.